Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/pivot.rst

 Target
-   The object to be used as a pivot point
+   The object to be used as a pivot point.

    Bone
       When *Target* is an armature, a new field for a bone is displayed.